 Q: What happens if I have discovery data from multiple sources for the same server in AWS Migration Hub?
 Which data source is used to calculate the EC2 instance recommendation for that server?

 If discovery data is available from multiple sources for the same server, the EC2 instance recommendations feature will use the most recent and complete data to provide an instance recommendation.
 For example, if you upload the CPU/RAM specification for a given server using Migration Hub import, a recommendation will be generated based on the imported data.
-If you then install the AWS Application Discovery Service's (ADS) Discovery Agent on this server, the ADS agent will also capture the server specification details.
+If you then install the AWS Application Discovery Service (ADS) Discovery Agent on this server, the ADS agent will also capture the server specification details.
 The next time you request EC2 instance recommendations for that server, the feature will use the ADS agent-collected specifications to generate the recommendation, since the agent's data is more recent and complete.

 Right-sizing your compute resources is one dimension of understanding your total cost of ownership (TCO).
 Use the EC2 instance recommendation feature of Migration Hub when you want an understanding of your projected EC2 costs.
-We also offer a more detailed assessment, including optimizations for Microsoft licensing and storage costs, using TSO Logic, an Amazon Web Services Company.
+We also offer a more detailed assessment, including optimizations for Microsoft licensing and storage costs, using TSO Logic, an AWS Company.
 Contact AWS Sales or an AWS Partner to learn more about this detailed assessment.

 Tracking migration status